GrimoireGL/grimoire.gl/source/guide/installation.md

 ## Download another plugins

 Grimoire is component oriented framework.
-All of features represented as tags and components are implemented as plugins.
+Every features represented as tags and components are implemented as plugins.
 These plugins register some components and nodes to enable us to use them.

 In many case, you need to use another plugins for your work.
 You can just link them after the `grimoirejs` file.